Tutorial — How to use the Logic Mill

 Let's take unary number increment as an example.

-The number is represented as a sequence of |
+The number is represented as a sequence of |.

-is represented as ||||
+For example, 4 is represented as |||| on the tape.

-The transition rules for increment would be:
+The transition rules to increment by 1 would be:

 INIT | FIND | R // We start on the 1st non-blank cell and transition to FIND state FIND | FIND | R // We move right...
 FIND _ HALT | R // ...until we find a blank cell, which we change to | and halt